gatekeeper1122/2T1-Protex/README.md

 Apartment Invite: Block & Notify
 Invalid Apartment Invite: Block & Notify
 Crash Protections: Block & Notify
-> Marks the sender as modder. these are script events with bad args which will cause crashes.
-Kick Notifications: Notify
+> Marks the sender as modder. these are script events with bad args which will cause crashes Kick Notifications: Notify
-> due to "Block Script Event Kicks" setting this to block is useless. this will also automatically mark senders as modders.
+> due to "Block Script Event Kicks" setting this to block is useless. this will also automatically mark senders as modders

 #### Net Events